-CONTAINER ID The ID of the container in which the volume resides in the vault.

-DENSITY Density of the volume.
+- CONTAINER ID The ID of the container in which the volume resides in the vault.
+(Container vaulting only.) - DENSITY Density of the volume.

 LAST MOUNT The date the volume was last mounted.
 (Session report only; does not appear for consolidated report.)
 LAST SID The session ID of the Vault session that recalled the media.
+CATEGORY The type of media: NBU.
+NetBackup media that contains backup images.
 New NBU CTLG.
 Catalog backup media from NetBackup 6.0 and later releases.
 Add-on.
 Media that NetBackup does not manage.
+MEDIA The ID of the media.
 REQUESTED Date when the volume is requested back from the off-site vault.
 RETURN DATE The date the container should be returned from the off-site vault.
+(Container vaulting only.)
 SLOT ID The ID of the slot in which the volume resides in the off-site vault.
-(Slot
+(Slot vaulting only.)
+VAULT The name of the vault to which the volume's profile belongs.
+(Consolidated report only.)